Two hours later, the soldiers were ordered to line up.

 Then the Flame Princess stepped forward.

-Her movements were calm—but her presence commanded the air.
+Her movements were calm, yet her presence commanded the air around her.

-She looked at Noa for a brief moment, then said softly:
+She glanced at Noa for a brief moment, then turned to Rairon and said:

 The warrior's jaw tightened, but he obeyed and stepped back.